KITMetrics/ReadMe/README.md

 __This repository includes:__
 - The research paper and relevant data.
+- The student projects.
--
+- and so on.

 __Workflow:__
-- Find the corresponding Q of your project (if not, search [SFE-Ready](https://github.com/QuantLet/SFE-Ready) and send me the name of Q)
-- Clone to your local folder
-- Repair the Q with the new dataset
-- Pull request to the master

-__Q respository:__

-Every QuantLet Repository consists of four elementary parts (Readme.md is not included because it can be automatically provided to your repository by Q team):
-- input, e.g. dataset
-- code
-- output, e.g. figure
-- Metainfo.txt
+- Creat a GitHub account
+- Work on the Repository on your account
+- Fork the desired Repository from your account to [KITMetrics](https://github.com/KITMetrics)
+- Please note: The pull requests you make on your own folder will not be